pykale/transparentML/_sources/01-intro/ml-transp.md

        b.
 False

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*

     ```{toggle}
     **b.
 False**
     ```